BrandonStreets-Mcleod/dissertation-test-code/README.md

 ```

 ### 7th Iteration
 Made use of CNN-LSTM to allow for patterns to be captured by CNN and then temporal dependencies to be captured by LSTM
+MSE: 3.546651451
 ```
 lstm_model = Sequential()
 # Convolutional layer to capture local patterns